'Magnificent' Cease spins 2nd no-hitter in Padres history

 The Padres, of course, endured an agonizing 52-year wait before Musgrove turned in the franchise's first no-hitter on April 9, 2021.
 The drought before the second wouldn't last nearly as long.

-Cease entered his start on Thursday, amid one of the most dominant stretches in Padres history -- then turned that dominance up a notch.
-Forced to wait through a 76-minute rain delay before he took the mound, Cease struck out nine and walked three in a dazzling outing.
+Cease entered his start on Thursday amid one of the most dominant stretches in Padres history -- then turned that dominance up a notch.
+Forced to wait through a 76-minute rain delay before he took the mound, Cease struck out nine, walked three and -- most importantly -- allowed no hits.

 “It was a magnificent performance,” manager Mike Shildt said.